guangxush/LearnEng/Dictation/README.md

 115. - I think I could use some black coffee?
    - What size would you like?
    - Um, I've got a lot of ponder, so I think a large.
    - I'm afraid we don't have large, sir.
-We have piccollo, macho, mucho and mucho macho!
+We have piccolo, macho, mucho and mucho macho!

+116. - I don't trust anyone anymore.
+     - I don't blame you.
+I'm not like those so-called fair weather friends of yours.
+You can believe in me.